The Lion King (2019 film): Development

-On September 28, 2016, Walt Disney Pictures confirmed that Jon Favreau would be directing a remake of the 1994 animated film The Lion King, which would feature the songs from the 1994 film, following a string of recent box office successes of Disney live-action remake films such as Maleficent, Cinderella, Favreau's The Jungle Book, and Beauty and the Beast, with the latter three also earning critical praise.
+On September 28, 2016, Walt Disney Pictures confirmed that Jon Favreau would be directing a remake of the 1994 animated film The Lion King, which would feature the songs from the 1994 film, following a string of recent box office successes of Disney live-action remake films such as Maleficent, Cinderella and Favreau's The Jungle Book, with the latter two also earning critical praise.
 On October 13, 2016, it was reported that Disney had hired Jeff Nathanson to write the screenplay for the remake.

 In November, talking with ComingSoon.net, Favreau said the virtual cinematography technology he used in The Jungle Book would be used to a greater degree in The Lion King.
 Although some reports reported The Lion King would be a live-action film, it actually utilizes photorealistic computer-generated animation.
 Disney also did not initially describe it as live-action, only stating it would follow the "technologically groundbreaking" approach of The Jungle Book.
 While the film acts as a remake of the 1994 animated film, Favreau was inspired by the Broadway adaptation of the film for certain aspects of the remake's plot, particularly Nala and Sarabi's roles.
 Favreau also aimed to develop his own take on the original film's story with what he said was the spectacle of a BBC wildlife documentary.

 This serves as the final credit for film editor Mark Livolsi, who died in September 2018.
 The film is dedicated to him.